Authored by the expert who managed and guided the team behind the Slovakia Property Pack

 How do I verify title and ownership history in Bratislava right now?

-The official source to verify title and ownership history in Bratislava is the Real Estate Cadastre, which you can access online through the Slovak Cadastre Portal.
+The official source to verify title and ownership history in Bratislava is the Slovak Real Estate Cadastre, accessed through the ESKN cadastre portal.

 You will find here the list of classic mistakes people make when buying a property in Bratislava.